 For legal protection reasons, it is recommended that for every item you use under the fair use clause of the Copyright Act that you complete a checklist and keep it on file for three years following the last date of use of the item.

 The Fair Use Checklist will help you determine if your intended use falls within the limits of fair use under U.S. copyright law (Section 107 of the U.S. Copyright Act).
 The four factors form the structure of this checklist.
-You may check more than one box in each column and even check boxes across columns.
-However, it is not the amount of boxes checked on one side or the other that will make the determination.
 You need to consider the relative persuasive strength of the circumstances and if the overall conditions lean most convincingly for or against fair use.

 Directions adapted CC-BY Kenneth D. Crews (formerly of Columbia University) and Dwayne K. Buttler (University of Louisville).

 IF I’M NOT MAKING ANY MONEY OFF IT, IT’S FAIR USE.